gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-encryption-chunk-layering title="SCTP Encryption Chunk layering
 in regard to SCTP and upper layer protocol"}

-SCTP Encryption Chunk is defined on per Association.
-Different Associations within the same SCTP Endpoint may use or not the SCTP Encryption Chunk and different Associations exploiting SCTP Encryption Chunks may use different Encryption Engines.
+SCTP Encryption Chunk is defined on per SCTP association.
+Different associations within the same SCTP endpoint may use or not the SCTP encryption chunk and different associations exploiting SCTP encryption chunks may use different encryption engines.

-On the outgoing direction, once SCTP stack has created the plain SCTP payload containing Control and/or Data chunks, that payload will be sent to the Encryption Engine to be protected and the encrypted and integrity tagged data will be encapsulated in a SCTP Encrypted chunk.
+On the outgoing direction, once SCTP stack has created the plain SCTP packet payload containing Control and/or Data chunks, that payload will be sent to the encryption engine to be protected and the encrypted and integrity tagged data will be encapsulated in a SCTP Encrypted chunk.

 SCTP Encryption Engine performs protection operations on the whole